AG-Aayush/house-price-prediction-california/README.md

 ##  Results

-* The model provides reasonable predictions based on linear relationships in the dataset.
+* The model achieves good predictive performance using Linear Regression and demonstrates the relationship between socio-economic features and house prices in California.
 * Visualization plots included for analysis:

   * Outlier detection plots